 We decide to go further, at the end of the park.
-There we can go explore the dunes alone on the Alkali Flat Trail (which has "flat" only the name ...), far from other visitors.
-The landscape is exceptional: the perspective, the contrasts, the sky of intense blue.
-It's barefoot (be careful it's not necessarily a good idea depending on the period), that we wandered several hours here, always having more or less in view the few stakes that snake and form a sort of marked path .
-One can be easily disoriented here, even with the sun as a landmark.
+There we can go explore the dunes alone on the Alkali Flat Trail (which only has “flat” in name…), away from other visitors.
+The landscape is exceptional: the perspective, the contrasts, the intense blue sky.
+It's barefoot (be careful, it's not necessarily a good idea depending on the period), that we strolled for several hours here, always having more or less in sight the few pickets that meander and form a kind of marked path. .
+One can be easily confused here, even with the sun as a benchmark.

-The desert has captivated us and the hours have spun.
-The opportunity to attend sunset.
+The desert captivated us and the hours flew by.
+The opportunity to attend the sunset.
 It was magical That day.
 Sitting on the dunes we stood there contemplating a place that seemed almost like an anomaly in the landscape (just see a satellite view to understand).
 A place that will leave us an imperishable memory.
 We will come back one day ... that's for sure!

 “Leave No Trace”

-This is one of the national park currencies, "Do not leave traces".
-These ecosystems are fragile and unique, if you visit them (and like everywhere else), thank you to take with you your waste and / or to deposit them in the containers provided for this purpose.
+It is one of the mottos of the National Parks, “Leave no trace”.
+These ecosystems are fragile and unique, if you visit them (and like everywhere else for that matter), please take your waste with you and/or deposit it in the containers provided for this purpose.

-- Alkali Flat Trail / 8kms / Easy: a loop of 5miles, 8kms of walking if you follow the stakes, which snake in the dunes.
-We are of course not obliged to do the grand tour and we can cut at any time, but be careful not to get lost.
+- Alkali Flat Trail / 8kms / Easy: a loop of 5 miles, or 8 km of walking if you follow the stakes, which wind through the dunes.
+We are of course not obliged to do the big tour and we can cut at any time, but be careful not to get lost.
 It is also necessary to register on a notebook before going there for security.
-And do not forget to bring water.
+And don't forget to pack water.

 - Tobogganing on the dunes: You can buy saucer sleds on site at the visitor center, and then resell them at the same place but for less ...
 Why not rent them?
 No idea ...
 The good plan is to stop at Walmart Alamogordo before coming.
 There are toboggans on sale directly at the entrance for half the price!